-- N9.
-Household is Experiencing Severe Financial Difficulty "Yes" if caregiver(s) cannot consistently pay for one or more basic household necessities (rent, heat, light, food, clothing).
+N9.
+Household is Experiencing Severe Financial Difficulty

+- a) No -- caregiver(s) consistently pays for basic household necessities or poverty is the sole factor and caregivers are willing to access resources/services needed to correct the concern. - b) Yes -- caregiver(s) cannot consistently pay for one or more basic household necessities (rent, heat, light, food, clothing).
 Household is not living within its means due to caregiver actions or inaction.

-"No" if caregiver(s) consistently pays for basic household necessities or if poverty is the sole factor and caregivers are willing to access resources/services needed to correct the concern. - N10.
-Primary Caregiver's Motivation to Improve Parenting Skills Based on worker judgment made by observing primary caregiver response to a safety plan or other offers of agency assistance made during the assessment. a) Motivated and realistic no need to improve parenting skills, or there is a need and the primary caregiver is willing and able to work with the agency within established time frames; b) Unmotivated able, but has not demonstrated a willingness to address parenting skills issues within established time frames; c) Motivated but unrealistic willing to make agreed upon changes but the primary caregiver's physical, intellectual, or mental ability precludes making the changes within established time frames. - N11.
-Caregiver(s) Response to Assessment Based on the caregiver who is least cooperative or is least in agreement with the Social Worker. a) Viewed situation as seriously as Social Worker and cooperated satisfactorily a single caregiver or both regard the situation as seriously as the social worker and are cooperative as evidenced by involvement in services planning for self/children, making safety plans for the child (ren), etc.; b) Viewed situation less seriously than Social Worker either caregiver views the determined incident less seriously than the social worker or minimizes the level of harm to the child (ren); c) Failed to cooperate satisfactorily either caregiver refuses involvement in the assessment and/or refuses access to the child (ren) during the assessment, etc.; d) Both b and c -either caregiver views the situation less seriously than Social Worker and did not cooperate during the assessment.
+N10.
+Primary Caregiver's Motivation to Improve Parenting Skills

+The assessment is based on worker judgment made by observing primary caregiver response to a safety plan or other offers of agency assistance made during the assessment.

+- a) Motivated and Realistic no need to improve parenting skills, or there is a need and the primary caregiver is willing and able to work with the agency within established time frames; - b) Unmotivated able, but has not demonstrated a willingness to address parenting skills issues within established time frames; - c) Motivated but Unrealistic willing to make agreed upon changes but the primary caregiver's physical, intellectual, or mental ability precludes making the changes within established time frames.

+N11.
+Caregiver(s) Response to Assessment

+Score the appropriate item based on the caregiver who is least cooperative or is least in agreement with the Social Worker.

+- a) Viewed situation as seriously as Social Worker and cooperated satisfactorily a single caregiver or both regard the situation as seriously as the social worker and are cooperative as evidenced by involvement in services planning for self/children, making safety plans for the child (ren), etc.; - b) Viewed situation less seriously than Social Worker either caregiver views the determined incident less seriously than the social worker or minimizes the level of harm to the child (ren); - c) Failed to cooperate satisfactorily either caregiver refuses involvement in the assessment and/or refuses access to the child (ren) during the assessment, etc.; - d) Both b and c -either caregiver views the situation less seriously than Social Worker and did not cooperate during the assessment.